stdm/stdm.github.io/service.md

   * Invited talk at **Congreso Christiano**, Asunción, Paraguay, September 03-04, 2026

   * Keynote on "Zones of Encounter?
-Where and How Digital Theologies relate to the Tech World" at Chruch and AI workshop, University of Zurich, Zurich, Switzerland, June 17, 2025
+Where and How Digital Theologies relate to the Tech World" at Chruch and AI workshop, **University of Zurich**, Zurich, Switzerland, June 17, 2025

-  * Keynote at *eMoomerce Day 2026*, Cologne, Germany, June 11, 2026
+  * Keynote at *eCommerce Day 2026*, Cologne, Germany, June 11, 2026

   * Invited talk at **Kirchen in Wetzikon ZH**, Wetzikon, Switzerland, April 15, 2026